 The overall objective of our Program is to provide knowledge of the theory and practice of public health and community medicine for those either currently engaged in this field or planning to do so in the future.

 The Hebrew University of Jerusalem, founded in 1918 and opened officially in 1925, is Israel’s premier university as well as it’s leading research institution.
 The Hebrew University is ranked internationally among the 100 leading universities in the world and first among Israeli universities.
 The Hebrew University strives for excellence, an integral element in its academic life.

 - Application Deadline: March 29, 2018

-- Course Level: Scholarship is available to pursue Master degree programme.
+- Course Level: award is available to pursue Master degree programme.

-- Study Subject: Scholarship is awarded to learn international master of the public health programme.
+- Study Subject: award is awarded to learn international master of the public health programme.

 - We will work toward helping you develop knowledge and skills in the following areas:

 - Epidemiology, research methods, and biostatistics

 - Health administration, health economics, and health systems

 - Public health practice, planning, administration and evaluation

 - Diagnosis of the state of health of communities